HosTilezZz/FCC-algorithms/FCC advanced algorithms/validate US telephone numbers.md

 ```

 **comment:**
-this challenge made me a bit more comfortable with regexp, the following table explains each regexp used:
+i'm not very happy with solution, but this challenge made me a bit more comfortable with regexp, the following table explains
+each regexp used:

 | RegExp        | Pattern           |
 | ------------- |:-------------:|